La Maison PicassietteCurrently Closed

 - Get to there on foot.

 Love this?
-Explore the entire list of things to do in Chartres before you plan your trip.
+Explore the entire list of places to visit in Chartres before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Chartres and book an accommodation of your choice.